6 Risks of Selling Your Home Privately

 How Does Selling Your House Privately Work?

-Whether you choose to use a realtor or sell your home privately, you’ll need to find a real estate lawyer to finalize the sale.
+Whether you choose to use a realtor or sell your current property privately, you’ll need to find a real estate lawyer to finalize the sale.
 You’ll need a legal professional to help with determining closing costs, ensuring the sale terms are legal, liaise with the buyer’s lawyer, and prepare the deeds and other legal documents.

 In the end, while you might save money on real estate agent commissions by selling your house privately, you might have ended up spending far more (in money, time, and effort) on the sale process, including staging your home, conducting open houses, negotiating over price, and much, much more.